Regulation, Ethics and Standards

 Occupational Therapy of Australia Ltd (OTC) is the accreditation authority responsible for accrediting education providers and degrees for the occupational therapy profession, and the Australian Occupational Therapy Competency Standards outline professional behaviours all occupational therapists should demonstrate to practise safely and ethically.
 The Occupational Therapy Board of Australia have a set of guidelines for supervision across all levels of practice and experience including examples of a supervision agreement, supervised practice plan and supervisor’s report template.

-The Spef-R© is the nationally recognised assessment tool for Occupational Therapy clinical placements.
-It is a licensed tool, although all Universities organising student placements will provide you with access to the assessment tool.
-The University of Queensland has an online learning module utilised to gain a deeper understanding of implementing the Spef-R©.
+- Student Assessment - The Spef-R© is the nationally recognised assessment tool for Occupational Therapy clinical placements.
+It is a licensed tool, although all Universities organising student placements will provide access and an online learning module to assist with implementing the Spef-R©.

-The Health Workforce Australia project Clinical Supervision Support compiled an OT specific online learning module.
-It is no cost and an online login is required.
-The module includes an overview of clinical supervision within occupational therapy including supervision models, learning opportunities for supervisors and the most commonly used assessment within occupational therapy practice, an OT clinical educator’s first hand experiences and a case study to work through.
+- Clinical Supervision Support - The Health Workforce Australia project Clinical Supervision Support compiled an OT specific free online learning module.
+The module includes an overview of clinical supervision within occupational therapy including supervision models, assessment tools, supervisor learning opportunities and case studies.

 - This link provides information on the Occupational Therapy Board of Australia Competency Standards.
 Below are some other areas identified as a potential start point by Occupational Therapy Clinical Educators to assist their students with placement.

 - Occupational Therapy – Student Tips Starter information suggested by Occupational Therapy practitioners to guide students.
 These could be used as an introduction to the placement, during orientation or throughout the placement as learning tools for your student supervision sessions